teamfacex/AndroidofflineFaceRecSDK/README.md

  - Update Method- Adding of a String of Vectors on SDK
  - Search Method- Comparing an Input to Registered String.

+### Intrepreting the Output of Search Method
+After you register vectors on an SDK using Registeration Method or update a string of vectors on your device using update method, you can call the search method.

+The output of the Search method is:
+ - Position of Matching person in your List<string>
+ - Cropped Search image used
+ - Euclidean distance between the Search image and registered Image

+ The Euclidean distance represents the level of closeness/ Match between the images with a threshold of 0.8 set as the limit
+  - If the distance is 0, the images are a perfect match/ the same image was found in the database.
+  - If distance is less than 0.8, the images are different images of the same person
+  - If distance is more than 0.8, the images are not a match.

+ The SDK provides the match with the least distance below the 0.8 distance threshold.

 #### Kotlin